-When you arrive in Ireland you can apply to the Department of Social Protection for income support.
+When you arrive in Ireland you can apply to the Department of Social Protection (DSP) for income support.
 This is a weekly social welfare payment for you and any dependents (for example, children) you may have.

 To get any Irish social welfare payment you need a Personal Public Service Number (PPS number).
-If you arrive at Dublin Airport, you will be brought to the City West Convention Centre in Dublin.
-You can apply for your PPS number there and get the forms you need to apply for income support.
+If you arrive at Dublin Airport, and you are brought to the City West Convention Centre in Dublin, you can apply for your PPS number there and get the forms you need to apply for income support.
 If there is no space available at the City West Convention Centre, you will be offered support through an NGO in the airport.

-If you did not arrive through Dublin Airport or you are in Ireland already, you should go to a Ukraine Support Centre if you are in Cork, Dublin or Limerick, or your local Intreo centre or DSP branch office, to apply for a PPS number.
+If you did not arrive through Dublin Airport or you are in Ireland already, you should go to your local Intreo centre or DSP branch office, to apply for a PPS number.

 You can find out more about getting income support in our page on social welfare supports for Ukrainian refugees.

 Accommodation and housing

 You should tell immigration officials that you need a place to stay when you arrive in Ireland and they will refer you to the Government’s Ukraine Crisis Temporary Accommodation Team (UCTAT).

 UCTAT accommodation is free of charge and includes different types of accommodation.
-For example, you may be accommodated in a hotel, guest house or another type of State-owned or private accommodation including property pledged by members of the public.
-The type of accommodation you will be offered depends on what is available at that time.
+There is a shortage of accommodation, and the type of place you will be offered depends on what is available at that time.
 You may have to stay in a community centre, sports ground or in tented accommodation for a period.